Term three update

 Electricity and Technology

 Wiring for outlets and classroom lighting is complete.
 In late March, the connection was made and power is on!
 The $4,000 project was made possible through a special appeal to SFR supporters.
 Laptop computers donated by Norway Savings Bank are standing by for student and teacher classroom use.
-The computers will use RACHEL (Remote Area Community Hotspot for Education and Learning) software, which delivers free educational content to offline communities.
-Next will be teacher training and implementation at Primary 7.
-The cost of training and ancillary equipment will be funded through outside sources, as yet to be identified.
+The computers are accessing the RACHEL (Remote Area Community Hotspot for Education and Learning) router software, which delivers free educational content to offline communities.
+Teacher training and implementation is underway in Primary 7.

 Construction is underway for a new block of three classrooms for Primary 1 and 2.
 The rooms will be of brick construction with a metal roof, and will replace the current noisy, dirt-floored, straw-walled classrooms covered with a leaky metal roof.
 The next facility upgrade will be the replacement of latrines.